jounaidr/ceph-storage-accounting/README.md

 Options:
-  -h, --help            show this help message and exit -s SITE, --site=SITE  site where the storage record is being generated
+  -h, --help            show this help message and exit -v VALID_DURATION, --valid_duration=VALID_DURATION
-                        (required)
-  -v VALID_DURATION, --valid_duration=VALID_DURATION
                         how long the storage record will be valid for (in seconds) [default: 3600]